-(When I listened to my transistor radio way back when, I thought I was being modern and never could have imagined the world of music we line in today.
-This contributing authors story takes us back even further… and I discovered an amazing interview when Arthur Godfrey discovered Patsy Cline on his show!)
+(When I listened to my transistor radio way back when I thought I was being modern and never could have imagined the world of music we live in today.
+This story by contributing author, Dorothy Gast from Alabama, takes us back even further… and I discovered an amazing interview when the first time Arthur Godfrey had Patsy Cline on his show!)

-Radio was an important part of our lives growing up in the 40’s and 50’s.
+Radio was an important part of our lives growing up in the ’40s and ’50s.
 Each school day morning we waked and dressed by the programs on the radio.
-Each school day the Rev. J. A. Pate, preacher from West End Baptist Church, started us off.
+Each school day the Rev. J. A. Pate, a preacher from West End Baptist Church, started us off.
 We knew by the time his daughters ended their closing song we needed to be dressed and at breakfast.

 After school and chores, we listened to the Lone Ranger and his faithful companion, Tonto, and “the thundering hoof-beats of the great horse, Silver”, anticipating the question ”Who was that masked man?” and knowing that once again the silver bullet would be left behind.

 The Lone Ranger: 75th Anniversary – Seasons 1 and 2

 On Monday night we heard popular movies enacted on the Campbell Soup Theatre.
 Later that week we might get to hear Dr. Christian heal the sick and give wise advice to the confused, or laugh with the canned laughter of You Bet Your Life with Groucho Marx.